 ABOUT HONG KONG & MACAU TRIP

-If you want to experience great architecture, breath-taking scenic beauty, serene temples, old monuments as well as amazing cosmopolitan lifestyle visit Hong Kong.
-When combined with Macau it gives an additional touch of flashy 5 star hotels with glitzy casinos.
-Macau also has its own traditional side depicting Portuguese culture and the finest churches, equally worth visiting.
-Both cities were charismatic in every way.
+If you want to experience great architecture, breath-taking scenic beauty, serene temples, old monuments as well as amazing cosmopolitan lifestyle – visit Hong Kong.
+When combined with Macau, it gives an additional touch of flashy 5 star hotels with glitzy casinos.
+Macau also has its own traditional side depicting Portuguese culture withthe finest churches, equally worth visiting.
+Both cities are charismatic in every way.
 Hong Kong & Macau together gives a splendid experience and a blend of both modern and contemporary old culture.
-Here I am sharing a beautiful trip plan for Hong Kong & Macau in less than a week – that is just for 6 days.
-It will guide about best time to visit, best place to stay, places to visit, tips guideline etc so that 6 days holiday plan to Hong Kong & Macau can easily be planned.
+Here, I am sharing a beautiful plan for a trip to Hong Kong & Macau in less than a week – just 6 days!!!
+It will guide you about the best time to visit, best place to stay, places to visit, tips, guidelines etc., so that a short holiday to Hong Kong & Macau can easily be planned.

 Both Hong Kong & Macau comes under China but as Special Administrative Region (SAR).
 Both cities are administered as separate countries hence they offers their separate VISA’s.